ARW4/FPL_Project/README.md

 | rvest | Used for webscraping data |[Documentation](https://cran.r-project.org/web/packages/rvest/rvest.pdf)|
 ### API Call
 The same structure of code was used for each API call.
 The steps folow the following logic:
-Download raw data -> Convert the raw data into JSON -> Convert the JSON into text -> Create a data frame with the resulting text
+<br>Download raw data -> Convert the raw data into JSON -> Convert the JSON into text -> Create a data frame with the resulting text

 Using the endpoint to make a "GET" API call.
 ````r